mcxraider/sph-timeline-project/docs/Prompts.md

        - Does the event directly affect the reader or their community?
        - Is the event of particular interest to the reader due to economic implications, political affiliations, or social issues?

-    5. **Educational Purposes**:
+    5. Educational Purposes:
        - Would a timeline provide valuable learning or research information?

     Here is the information for the article:
     Title:{title}
     Text: {text}

     Based on the factors above, decide whether generating a timeline of events leading up to the key event in this article would be beneficial.
-Provide a brief explanation for your decision.
-    Then reply in terms of the need with a score 1 - 5, 1 means unnecessary, 5 means necessary, in JSON format, for example score 3.
-No need for an explanation
+    Your answer will include the need for this article to have a timeline with a score 1 - 5, 1 means unnecessary, 5 means necessary.
+It will also include the main reason for your choice.
+    {format_instructions}
     ANSWER:

 # Prompt to generate tags for each article:
 Task Description: Given the following news article, identify and suggest 8 most relevant tags that best categorize the geographical locations mentioned, main events, topics, entities.
 The tags should be concise, informative, and reflect the content accurately to facilitate effective searching and organization within a database.
-The tags should also be ranked in decreasing order of importance and relevance in the article.
+Do not use abbreviations in the tags.
+(Example: COE should be Certificate of Entitlement) The tags should also be ranked in decreasing order of importance and relevance in the article.
 Combined Title and Summaries:
 {text}